johanley/covid-19-canada/README.md

 Having such simple sources of publicly-readable data is a kind of simple, *de facto* web api.
 Once the data is in place, programmers can build tools to fetch and parse the data.

+# Desired data set

+To my mind, the data set I'd prefer is this one (see Saskatchewan below; they come close to this):

+* Tests - positive
+* Tests - negative
+* Tests - pending
+* (Cases - confirmed is the same as Test - positive)
+* Cases - probable
+* Cases - recovered
+* Cases - in hospital
+* Cases - in intensive care
+* Cases - deaths

+Points that seem to me to be important, but are overlooked:

+## Cases are really *known* cases.
+That's worth repeating, but it may seem pedantic to you.

+## A Case can have more than 1 Test!
+Tests are a kind of pipeline: Pending -> Result Positive or Negative.
+One human often goes through that pipeline multiple times.
+I think there's a natural mistake to assume the number of tests equates to the number of people who've been tested.

+## Is a positive test 100% necessary to say that a person is a Case?
+If every Case is tested, then Test-positive is the same as Case-confirmed.
+But, in the extreme conditions of a bad outbreak, testing is likely not going to be feasible all the time.

 Here's what seems to be happening in Canada.